Accountability Standards - CCRPI

 College & Career Readiness Performance Index Replaces AYP

-CCRPI is designed to provide a level of achievement required for a student to enroll in two- or four-year colleges and universities and technical colleges without remediation, fully prepared for college level work and careers, including the United States military.The intent is for all students to graduate from high school with both rigorous content knowledge and the ability to apply that knowledge.
-Georgia will calculate an overall CCRPI score to be used within the single statewide accountability system.
+CCRPI provides a level of achievement required for a student to enroll in two- or four-year colleges and universities and technical colleges without remediation, fully prepared for college level work and careers, including the United States military.The intent is for all students to graduate from high school with both rigorous content knowledge and the ability to apply that knowledge.

 There are several key differences in how data is assessed for CCRPI versus AYP.
-First, the new accountability designations for schools are now Priority, Focus, Reward and Alert.
-Criteria for placing schools in the first three categories were set by the U.S. DOE; however, the Georgia DOE set criteria for the Alert list.
+First, CCRPI's accountability designations for schools are Priority, Focus, Reward and Alert.
+Criteria for placing schools in the first three categories is set by the U.S. Department of Education; however, the Georgia Department of Education sets criteria for the Alert list.

-Second, subgroup populations have been reduced to 10 to 30 instead of 40.
-Third, AYP accounted for data from students enrolled for the full academic year (FAY) only; however, new criteria will evaluate all students regardless of time in the system and include scores from all subjects not just math and reading/language arts.
-Also, the graduation rate will be calculated differently to more accurately account for students completing ninth through twelfth grade.
+Second, subgroup populations have been reduced to 15 instead of 40.
+Third, AYP accounted for data from students enrolled for the full academic year (FAY) only; however, CCRPI evaluates all students regardless of time in the system and include scores from all subjects not just math and reading/language arts.
+Also, the graduation rate is calculated differently to more accurately account for students completing ninth through twelfth grade.